 You can pay for another copy or a replacement copy of the death certificate at any time after registering.

 Notifying organisations of a change in circumstances - Tell us once

 When you register a death we can tell government departments and local authority services about the death through our 'Tell us Once' service.
 The service is free and you can choose which organisations will be told.

-When you ring to make an appointment to register a death you'll be offered this service.
+When you ring to make a telephone appointment to register a death you'll be offered this service.

 Organisations we can notify